instante/bootstrap3renderer/docs/en/index.md

 Body

-> Renders all controls and groups, that are not yet rendered.
+> Renders all controls and groups that are not rendered yet.

 ```smarty
 {$form->render('body')} or {form body}